 What’s wrong here?
 Yup, the tense changes.
 We go from past to present.
 Spell checker just doesn’t care, though.
 I guess being a piece of software doesn’t give you much of a concept of time!

 Used the same word twice in a row?
 Oh!
 That’s something spell checker can pick up on.
 Used the same phrase or sentence twice in a row?
 Said the same thing twice but in a different way?
 Spell checker can’t see it.
-It’s looking too closely at the text to see the bigger picture.
+It’s looking too closely to see the bigger picture.

 7. Missing words